 You can consider this beverage as a combination of Turnip, black carrots, red beet, and lemon salt.
 This beverage is as famous as Ayran, which is our national drink, in Turkey.

-This beverage is widely consumed in the South and the Southeast regions of Turkey.
+This beverage is widely consumed in the South and Southeast regions of Turkey.
 It is because the plant grows in that region.
 Most of the kebab restaurants in Adana and Mersin cities offer Şalgam on their menu and it is even more popular than Ayran in the region.
-There are two types of it which are spicy and non-spicy one and usually most restaurants like offer non-spicy one to their customers.
+There are two types of it which are spicy and non-spicy ones and usually most restaurants like offer non-spicy one to their customers.

-Şalgam has a tangy and salty flavor that many people like to drink with ‘Rakı’ (traditional Turkish alcoholic beverage).
-If you are going to drink Rakı, you can consider this beverage as a ‘chaser’ drink.
-It helps to reduce the strong anise flavor of Rakı and it helps you to drink Rakı smoothly.
+Şalgam has a tangy and salty flavor that many people like to drink with Rakı (a traditional Turkish alcoholic beverage).
+If you are going to drink Rakı, you can consider this beverage as a chaser drink.
+It helps to reduce the strong anise flavor of Rakı and it helps you to drink Rakı much more smoothly.

 The Story of Şalgam

-We don’t have any specific information about where it has been come from originally.
-We only know that Turnip vegetable commonly grown in temperate climates and Turkey’s South region has perfect weather conditions to grow this vegetable.
+We don’t have any specific information about where it has come from originally.
+We only know that Turnip vegetables are commonly grown in temperate climates and Turkey’s South region has perfect weather conditions to grow this vegetable.

 In Turkish cuisine, it is very common to make pickles from different varieties of vegetables such as carrots, garlic, cucumber, and cabbage.
 In my opinion, it has been found while making pickles because the process of making Şalgam shows similarities with making pickles.
-The only difference between Şalgam and pickles are the ingredients.
+The only difference between Şalgam and pickles is the ingredient types.

 Where to drink?